paddygriffin/CountdownNumberGame/README.md

 ```

 ### Conclusion
-This project was difficult to grasp but firstly, I did all the code we got in class and then adapted that code
-with all of my own random generators but stuck with the same sort of algorithm given in class.
-So if I had to
-repeat the same project. firstly, instead of jumping straight into the code I would have thought about how big the problem is for
-example the 11! of the list of numbers and operators.
+To conclude this project I was disappointed i didnt reach my end goal as I found myself mainly doing trial and error most of the
+time.
+If I were to restart the project I would focus a lot more on the algorithm and trying to get it to work.
+At the beginning of the
+project I didn't fully take in the problem that was to be forseen for example the 11! of list of nums and operators.
+I mainly stook with the algorithm given in class and incorporated it with my random generators that I created a while ago

 ### References